nasa/astrobee_android/build_essential_apks.md

-Maintainer Note: If you aren't ready to copy the executables to a board or if you are regenerating the apks due to an apk change, you may want to copy them to `volar` if they aren't already on `volar`.
-Please make a new folder with the name YYYYMMDD in the `/home/p-free-flyer/free-flyer/FSW/hlp_files/apks` folder and copy the apks to that folder.
-Then copy over the 3 apks in the `/home/p-free-flyer/free-flyer/FSW/hlp_files/apks` folder into the dated folder you have created.
+Maintainer Note: If you aren't ready to copy the executables to a board or if you are regenerating the apks due to an apk change, you may want to copy them to `hivemind` if they aren't already on `hivemind`.
+Please make a new folder with the name YYYYMMDD in the `/home/p-astrobee/astrobee/FSW/hlp_files/apks` folder and copy the apks to that folder.
+Then copy over the 3 apks in the `/home/p-astrobee/astrobee/FSW/hlp_files/apks` folder into the dated folder you have created.

 ### Building debug apks